Recovery Suite · Manual Therapy

 Where can I get licensed assisted stretch in Friendswood, TX?

 Wellness Elite Fitness at 104 Whispering Pines Avenue.
-Sara, Licensed Massage Therapist credentialed in PNF, runs the assisted stretch program.
+A five-licensed-LMT bench led by Sara Canalito, LMT — credentialed in PNF — runs the assisted stretch program.
 By appointment.

-How is WEF assisted stretch different from Stretch Zone?
+How is WEF assisted stretch different from class-pack flexology studios?

-Stretch Zone runs a class-pack model with trained flexologists delivering a standard mobility protocol.
-WEF runs PNF (proprioceptive neuromuscular facilitation) — a clinical stretching protocol with a Licensed Massage Therapist guiding the member through contract-relax cycles at the edge of joint range.
+The class-pack mobility format some studios run is administered by trained flexologists delivering a standard protocol.
+WEF runs PNF (proprioceptive neuromuscular facilitation) — a clinical stretching protocol with a five-licensed-LMT bench led by Sara Canalito, LMT, guiding the member through contract-relax cycles at the edge of joint range.
 Different categories, both have value.

 What is PNF stretching?